How we come into this world, how we are ushered in, met, hopefully embraced upon our arrival, impacts the whole of our time on this Earth.

 Do you see what I see?

 When I close my eyes, I can feel the energy of Neighborhood Birth Center – I see a welcoming, joyful place to relax and to connect, a space to be seen and to see each other.
 I see an organization operationalizing equity in everything from who we contract with, to how the organization is governed, to who entrusts us with their care during the most powerful transformational time of pregnancy and birth.
-When I close my eyes, I can hear children asking questions about bellies and boobies, answered lovingly by caring adults aware of their simultaneous transformation and expanding worldview.
+When I listen closely, I can hear children asking questions about bellies and boobies, answered lovingly by caring adults aware of their simultaneous transformation to big sibling and their expanding worldview.
 I feel a calmness in the space that comes with people experiencing healthcare where our full selves (our bodies, our traumas, our identities, our relationships) are honored and belong.

 There’s one thing I have become increasingly clear about as I’ve tinkered away at this over the last few years: a birth center cannot open on the strength of volunteers and good will alone.
 There’s a powerful circle of people who share this vision with me – a volunteer board of directors and senior advisors, followers on social media, and my husband who is definitely a doula to this project, understanding the never-ending to do list of non-profit start up.
 We are readying ourselves for the next phase which will require significant investments of time, money, trust, partnership, and many hearts and minds working collaboratively to co-create this most special space.
 In addition to the 5-10hours a week I try to carve out for the birth center, I work full time doing leadership development and capacity building for Human Impact Partners, a national nonprofit based in Oakland, CA, and I do freelance consulting with public health organizations working to advance racial equity.
 I’m proud to say that I’m still breastfeeding my 21month old, and that my 6 year old builds LEGO birth centers for snails and barbies alike.
 And when I get a break, I still retreat to the country – and can be found jumping in a northern New England lake or at the Rhode Island shore with my family.